-Erik XIV (1560–1568) held his brother Johan prisoner in Gripsholm. a few years later, Erik himself was held prisoner here together with his wife Karin Månsdotter.
-Eric XIV was deposed by john, where Gripsholm castle came to serve as prison for both Erik and John.
+Erik XIV (1560–1568) held his brother Johan prisoner in Gripsholm.
+A few years later, Erik himself was held prisoner here together with his wife Karin Månsdotter.
+Eric XIV was deposed by Johan, so that Gripsholm Castle came to serve as prison for both Erik and Johan.

 Hedwig Eleonora (1636-1715)

-Hedwig Eleonora (1636-1715) was given Gripsholm as a dower for queens Maria Eleonora (widow of Gustav II) and Hedvig Eleonora (widow of Karl X).
-Hedvig Eleonora made considerable interior changes and additions based on renaissance style among them the queen’s wing.
+Hedwig Eleonora (1636-1715) was given Gripsholm as a dower by Queens Maria Eleonora (widow of Gustav II) and Hedvig Eleonora (widow of Karl X).
+Hedvig Eleonora made considerable interior changes and additions based on Renaissance tastes, including the queen’s wing.

-Gripsholm Castle still stands as a fortress, a mean of protection, for it was first built as a medieval building; yet, through time it has been modified to fit through the many styles of time using different construction material, methods, and techniques.
+Gripsholm Castle still stands as a fortress, a means of protection, for it was first built as a medieval fort.
+Yet, through time, it has been modified to fit many styles and employing different construction materials, methods, and techniques.

-Thus the renaissance reached Sweden with delay leading to the adoption of renaissance elements into brick building.
-Then the domes and roof were composed of metal mainly copper for it was durable, corrosion resistant, prestigious, and able to form complex shapes.
-Copper roof can last up to 100 years, which makes it far more durable than most other roofing choices.
-In fact, Stockholm is a city close to lake and sea.
-It is also a city with many copper roofs, especially in the old town.
-Most of these roofs have the green tint.
-The tradition of using copper tiles for roofs is at least 400 years old and is related to the copper production in Sweden at Stora Kopparberget.
-When Stockholm grew and became a more continental city during the 17th century, the great power age of Sweden, a lot of new palaces and other stone houses were built and fitted with copper roofs.
+The Renaissance reached Sweden with a delay, leading to the adoption of Renaissance elements into brick.
+Then the domes and roof were covered with metal, mainly copper, for it was durable, corrosion-resistant, and able to form complex shapes.
+Copper roofs can last up to 100 years, which makes it far more durable than most other roofing choices.
+In fact, Stockholm is a city close to lake and sea, where many copper roofs can be seen, especially in the Old Town.
+Most of these roofs have a green tint due to oxidization.
+The tradition of using copper tiles for roofs is at least 400 years-old and is related to the copper production in Sweden at Stora Kopparberget.
+When Stockholm grew and became a more continental city during the 17th century, the great power-age of Sweden, a lot of new palaces and other stone houses were built and fitted with copper roofs as well.

 In the time when the widow queen, Hedvig Eleonora, had Gripsholm castle as a fief (land grants), new construction works were carried out, including what is known as the queen’s wing in the 1690s.
 The interior is quite big, with many rooms and corridors, furnished in the 16th to the 19th century styles.
 Gripsholm castle is also home to the national portrait gallery, one of the oldest and largest portrait collections in the world.
 The gallery held about 4000 works. the current collection has over 4500 portraits of not only kings and queens, but also of prominent Swedish personalities.